 The Cheng Wu Innovation Challenge aims to reward students for creating novel, nonobvious, technology feasible, user-centered, and implementable innovation.
 This year, two pairs of students, members of the FAMES Lab were honored in receiving the first and second place in this competition.

-The first place was awarded to Louis van der Elst and Merve Gokce Kurtoglu for creating a tissue engineering device that serves as an alternative to animal studies and patient-oriented medicine.
+The first place, with a prize of $10,000, was awarded to Louis van der Elst and Merve Gokce Kurtoglu for creating a tissue engineering device that serves as an alternative to animal studies and patient-oriented medicine.
 The device, named the TrophoWell uses stem cell engineering combined with microfluidics as a tissue model.
 Medical treatments can be personalized by testing a drug ratios and content that can be developped specific to a patient according to his or her stem cells.
 The TrophoWell is an upgradable device that allows for the testing of biochemical and physical reactions at both the micro- and macro-scale.
+The Trophowell name is trademarked and the technology is patented under publication number US20210301244.

-The second place was awarded to Menxin Zheng and Camila Faccini de Lima for developing three-dimensional printing of glass fiber preforms using stereolythography.
+The second place, with a prize of $5,000, was awarded to Menxin Zheng and Camila Faccini de Lima for developing three-dimensional printing of glass fiber preforms using stereolythography.
 Structured silica fibers could benefit multiple applications.
 For example, dyeless coloration of fabrics for fashion, photonic crystal fibers for optical-chemical detection, and single-mode fibers for telecommunication and tight focusing of light.

 The competition had 23 applicants and 8 finalists.
 The judging committee was composed of: